James Cant Ranch Historic District: Location

 The Cant Ranch national historic district is located along the John Day River in northeastern Oregon.
 The elevation of the ranch is 2244 ft above sea level.
 Sheep Rock is a prominent geographic feature located approximately 1 mi southeast of the ranch complex and can easily be seen from the ranch.
 There is a 0.5 mi hiking trail, known as the Sheep Rock Overlook Trail, that begins at the Cant Ranch and leads to an overlook with a view of the valley.

 The Cant Ranch is located within the boundaries of the Sheep Rock Unit of the John Day Fossil Beds National Monument.
 Highway 19 runs through the ranch property on the west side of the John Day River.
 The ranch complex is located on the east side of the roadway.
-The Thomas Condon Paleontology Center is located across the highway from the ranch complex.
+The Thomas Condon Visitor Center is located across the highway from the ranch complex.

 The ranch is 8 mi northeast of Dayville, Oregon.
 From Dayville, travel west 2 mi on Highway 26 and then turn north on Highway 19.
 The ranch is 20 mi southeast of Spray, Oregon, on Highway 19.
 This route passed through the small unincorporated community of Kimberly, Oregon, 14 mi north of the ranch.